Immanuelolivia1/homomorphic_encryption_starknet/README.md

-Certainly!
-Designing a decentralized application (DApp) for secure data aggregation using homomorphic encryption on StarkNet involves a careful flow to ensure user privacy while contributing encrypted data.
+Stash is a decentralized application (DApp) for secure data aggregation using homomorphic encryption on StarkNet. here is a careful flow to ensure user privacy while contributing encrypted data.
 Below is a detailed description of the flow:

-### DApp Flow for Secure Data Aggregation on StarkNet:
+### DApp Flow:

 #### 1. **User Onboarding:**
    - Users start by accessing the DApp through a web interface or StarkNet-compatible wallet.

+#### 2. **StarkNet Wallet Integration:**
+   - Users connect their StarkNet-compatible wallets (such as (https://www.argent.xyz/argent-x/)[Argent X] or Braavos ) to the DApp for secure authentication and transaction signing.

-#### 2. **Homomorphic Encryption Setup:**
+#### 3. **Homomorphic Encryption Setup:**
    - The DApp educates users about homomorphic encryption and guides them in encrypting their sensitive data locally using suitable cryptographic libraries.

-#### 3. **StarkNet Wallet Integration:**
-   - Users connect their StarkNet-compatible wallets (such as MetaMask) to the DApp for secure authentication and transaction signing.

 #### 4. **Data Contribution Initialization:**
    - Users initiate the data contribution process through the DApp, specifying the type of data they want to contribute (e.g., financial, health).